quebin31/microblog-api/README.md

 ## Admins File

-In order to seed the database with an initial set of admins the provided Prisma seed script looks up for a file to be defined in the environment variable `ADMINS_FILE`, to see an example of what structure is expected see the file [admins.example.json](admins.example.json).
+In order to seed the database with an initial set of admins a Prisma seed script is provided, this scrip looks up for a file to be defined in the environment variable `ADMINS_FILE`, and if found it reads the information from there to create the initial set of admins, to see an example using the expected schema see the example file [admins.example.json](admins.example.json).

 ```json
 [